top of page

 Early Decision

-Early decision is binding: you must go to this college if admitted.
+Early decision is binding: you must go if admitted.

 • ED1 (sometimes just called ED) is usually due early November.